DylanMeeus/springboot_jwt_blog/_posts/2016-06-17-creating-your-first-laravel-app-and-adding-authentication.markdown

 Laravel is currently at version 5.2. **Laravel 5.3** is currently in development and is due for release this month.
 Here is a quick look at some of these new features:

 * **Laravel Echo** - I'm actually looking forward to this.
-It will make building realtime apps with Laravel very painless.
+It will make building realtime apps with Laravel very painless
 * Ability to rollback one migration like so `php artisan migrate:rollback --step-1`
 * The Blade foreach/forelse loops now gives you access to a `$loop` variable to easily determine first and last iterations
 * Eloquent collections are cleanly serialized and re-pulled by queued jobs